 As with most facts about international consumer remittances, Western Union’s market share presents a complex picture – over the last decade, it has declined slightly while the company cross-border transfer volume has been growing till 2014:

-The market share decline is due to a much faster increase in global transfer volumes over the same period.
+The market share decline till 2014 is due to a much faster increase in global transfer volumes over the same period.
+In 2015 and 2016 both global remittances and Western Union transfer volumes declined at a similar pace keeping the company’s market share unchanged.
 To make matters more complicated, the data on global transfer volumes is very hard to obtain.
 For directionally accurate information, The World Bank provides uniquely valuable resources; alternatively, for in-depth analysis of specific corridors one could hire an industry expert like Faisal Khan.

 The remainder of the remittances market is highly fragmented, with dozens if not hundreds of providers of various sizes competing in each large corridor.
 Obviously, Western Union’s market share is also not evenly distributed across global corridors.
 There are top corridors where its share is less than 10%, and there are very small corridors where it is approaching 50%.
 But, as we wouldn’t call a single gas station in a small town a “monopoly,” it seems odd to criticize Western Union for providing services in places where nobody else wants to compete.